continuous-symmetry-measure/proteincsm/README.md

 **Science/Math:**

-Dr. Inbal Tuvi-Arad, Department of Natural Sciences, The Open University of Israel
+Prof. Inbal Tuvi-Arad, Department of Natural Sciences, The Open University of Israel

 Dr. Gil Alon, Department of Mathematics and Computer Science, The Open University of Israel